-Some entry headings clarify parts of speech: (adj.) for adjective, (n.) for noun, (v.) for verb.
+Some entry headings clarify parts of speech: (adj.) for adjective, (n.) for noun, (v.) for verb, (adv.) for adverb.

-Many security terms have disputed pronunciations because they were typed first and then spoken out loud later.
+Many security terms have disputed pronunciations because they were typed first and spoken aloud later.
 Pronunciation is provided for select terms in the guide.
 Be aware that some acronyms look similar but are pronounced differently: